weishanlee/Kunc-Rigid-Ion-Model-Phonon-Bands-Zincblende-and-Diamond-Structures/README.md

 (1)The main program is RIM_MAIN.for.
 (2)The RIMCOUL.for calculates the Coulomb interaction with the Ewald sum.
 (3)The RIMSR.for calculates the short-range interactions of atoms up to the second neighbour.
-(4)Some regular eispack packages are required
+(4)Some regular eispack packages are required, including
 	ch.for;
 	epslon.for;
 	htribk.for;